 GOE MERGER.
 The per share consideration to be received by holders of GOE Common Stock is calculated in a manner consistent with the calculation under the AMI Merger Agreement described above.
 Each GOE shareholder will be entitled to receive a portion of the GOE Merger Consideration in proportion to that shareholder's percentage of ownership of the outstanding GOE stock.
 The portion of the GOE Merger Consideration to which each GOE shareholder will be entitled is referred to herein as that shareholder's "GOE Pro Rata Amount."
-Hain has the option to make this payment all in cash or in a combination of cash and Hain Common Stock.
-Regardless of whether Hain chooses to make this payment all in cash or in a combination of cash and stock, the total value of the payment must be equal to \$14.0 million minus certain fees, costs and expenses related to the GOE Merger for which the GOE shareholders are responsible.
+In accordance with the GOE Merger Consideration as GOE Stock Merger Consideration and \$5.0 million GOE Merger Consideration.
+GOE Cash Merger Consideration will be (i) reduced by \$840,931 relating to certain fees, costs and expenses related to the Merger for which GOE Shareholders are responsible and (ii) increased, pursuant to an amendment to the GOE Merger Agreement dated as of June 25, 1998, by \$100,000 representing the amount deemed to constitute cash and cash equivalents in excess of indebtedness for borrowed money.

 The amount paid in the GOE Merger will also be reduced by a \$2.0 million payment required to be made to Al H. Jacobson in recognition of an existing obligation to purchase 20% of GOE's outstanding shares from Mr. Jacobson.
-The GOE Merger Consideration will then be allocated 75% to TSG2, or its successors, and 25% to Mr. Jacobson, which represents the relative ownership of GOE's shares after taking into account the \$2.0 million payment.
+The GOE Merger Consideration will then be allocated 75% to TSG2, or its successors, and 25% to Mr. Jacobson, which represents the relative ownership of GOE's shares after taking into account the 2.0 million payment.

 The fees, costs and expenses to be borne by the GOE shareholders include the fees and expenses of GOE's investment bankers and financial advisors and certain fees and expenses of GOE's lawyers, as well as a payment to a former consultant (the "GOE Transaction Costs").
 Because there are no outstanding options to purchase GOE Common Stock that must be cancelled, for every dollar increase in GOE Transaction Costs, the aggregate GOE Merger Consideration will decline by one dollar, and the value of each share of GOE stock will decline proportionally.
-GOE Transaction Costs not directly attributable to either AMI or GOE are deemed to be 17.5% of Transaction Costs.
-Using this formula, GOE Transaction Costs are likely to be between \$650,000 and \$750,000 and the value of each GOE share value is likely to be between \$ and \$.
-However, there can be no assurance that the GOE share value will be within this range.
+GOE Transaction Costs not directly attributable to either AMI or GOE are deemed to be 17.5% of Transaction Costs, and aggregate GOE Transaction Costs are \$840,931.
+Based on the foregoing, the holder of each outstanding share of GOE Common Stock will receive aggregate consideration of \$562.953, allocated \$450.00 per share to Hain Common Stock (or 19.428 shares of Hain Common Stock for each share of GOE Common Stock and \$112.953 per share to cash.